Green Hall, 2.220 (Map)

-- Graduate with a GPA of 3.40 or higher in their major program of study.
+- Graduate with a GPA of 3.40 or higher in their major program of study AND

 - Complete any two of the following requirements:

-- Register for 4V99 Senior Honors and complete an Honors paper.
+- Register for 4V99 Senior Honors (with your academic advisor) and complete an Honors Thesis paper.

 School Honors with Distinction will be awarded to those students who complete a Senior Honors thesis, and whose paper is judged by a faculty committee to be of exemplary quality, provided the students meet the other requirements stated above.